b-cho/nlp-exploration/japanese/README.md

 2. Install [Visual Studio 2015-2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
 3. Locate where your Python installation is, then copy the `libmecab.dll` file from `Python\lib\site-packages\fugashi` to `Python\Python{VERSION}\site-packages\fugashi`.

+## Installing SpaCy

+See [here](https://spacy.io/usage) for installation and basic usage information.

 # Comments and Resources

 I prefer using `fugashi` because it has a [more Pythonic interface](https://www.dampfkraft.com/nlp/fugashi.html) relative to `mecab-python3` and is better maintained.
 See [here](https://www.dampfkraft.com/nlp/fugashi.html) for more details.
 In particular, a nice walkthrough of the `fugashi` library can be found [here](https://www.dampfkraft.com/nlp/how-to-tokenize-japanese.html).